ansible/ansible/docs/docsite/rst/dev_guide/developing_modules.rst

 The :ref:`setup` module that ships with Ansible provides many variables about a system that can be used in playbooks and templates.
 However, it's possible to also add your own facts without modifying the system module.
-To do this, just have the module return a `ansible_facts` key, like so, along with other return data
+To do this, just have the module return a `ansible_facts` key, like so, along with other return data:

 .. code-block:: none